XaYS-101/Smart-Chat-Manager-Silly-Tavern/README.md

 **Important:** Your chats are intended to be safe and won't be corrupred no matter what since every data that this extension makes (except renaming) would not touch your original chat and after deleting everything will return.
 (But still make backup)

-**Note:** This extension is actively developed and not perfect.
+**Note:** This extension is not perfect.
 Bugs can and will happen.
 If something breaks, check the browser console for errors and report issues with details.
 I will try to see what I can do about it.

 ---